digthedill/weather-sequencer/README.md

-# weather-sequencer
+# Weather Synthesis
-weather app that generates a Tone.js sequencer
+A simple weather app that generates a Tone.js sequencer

 ## About